a-rahimi/python-checkpointing2/README.md

 frame. `save_jump` appears as a normal function call and not at all like `return`.

-Similarly, there is a superficial resemblence between `jump` and calling a generator's `send` method.
+Similarly, there is a superficial resemblance between `jump` and calling a generator's `send` method.
 Calling `send` resumes the generator frame's execution at its last `yield`.
 But `jump` does more than that: it resumes execution of the entire call chain leading up to `save_jump`, not just the